balunist/mbp_doc_appstore/source/index.rst

 General Usage Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Review **The Basics** section, in the link below, for an overview of the current available features.
+| Review **The Basics** section, in the link below, for an overview of the available features.
 | Reading this user guide before getting started, will help you get the most out of MapBoards Pro.

 | `Overview <https://balunist.github.io/mbp_docs/index.html>`__